-- 1. Make sure the fuel is shut off.
+- 1. Make sure the fuel is shut off and remove the carburetor

-- 2. Remove the carburetor.
+- Remove the carburetor.

 - 3. Drain the fuel from the carburetor.

 - 4. Disassemble the carburetor.

-- 5. Immerse all the metal parts in a carburetor cleaning solution.

-- 6. After the parts are cleaned, dry them with compressed air.

-- 7. Blow out the fuel passages with compressed air.

-- 8. Assemble the carburetor

-- 9. Install the carburetor onto the motorcycle.
+- 5. Immerse all the metal parts in a carburetor cleaning solution. - 6.
+After the parts are cleaned, dry them with compressed air. - 7.
+Blow out the fuel passages with compressed air. - 8.
+Assemble the carburetor - 9.
+Install the carburetor onto the motorcycle.

-The motorcycle will only operate properly if the carburetor top is installed properly with the mounting screws, cable and choke knob oriented as shown in figure 34.
+1. The motorcycle will only operate properly if the carburetor top is installed properly with the mounting screws, cable and choke knob oriented as shown in figure 34.